jridgewell/minionette/docs/minionette.region.md

 ## #View

-`#View` is the class of the "place holder" view.
-When a Backbone.View is not attached to the region, the place holder will take its place (so that a new view can be attached in the correct place in the parent view).
-The place holder will only ever be instantiated once, and will be internally kept.
-When the attached subview is detached/removed, the place holder will take it's place.
-By default, the view is a empty span element, with a "data-cid" attribute set to the place holder's cid.
+`#View` is the class of the "placeholder" view.
+When a Backbone.View is not attached to the region, the placeholder will take its place (so that a new view can be attached in the correct place in the parent view).
+The placeholder will only ever be instantiated once, and will be internally kept.
+When the attached subview is detached/removed, the placeholder will take it's place.
+By default, the view is a empty span element, with a "data-cid" attribute set to the placeholder's cid.

 ## #reset(detach = false)

-The `#reset()` method resets the region to using the place holder view.
+The `#reset()` method resets the region to using the placeholder view.
 It optionally takes a `detach` parameter that, when true, will not call `view.remove()` on the region's current view.